Time of Troubles: Background

 In January 1598, Fedor died.
 According to Dunning, "The tsar's death without an heir brought to an end the only ruling dynasty Moscow had ever known."
 Irina abdicated the throne to the boyar council and entered a convent.
-The boyars convened a Zemsky Sobor to choose a new tsar.
-Godunov soon prevailed over his chief rival for the throne Feodor Romanov.
-Godunov was crowned in September 1598, and according to Dunning, "To help calm any discontent and to cement his claim to the throne, the new tsar had himself 'elected' after the fact by a sham zemskii sobor."
+Godunov soon prevailed over his chief rival for the throne, Feodor Romanov, and was crowned in September 1598; according to Dunning, "To help calm any discontent and to cement his claim to the throne, the new tsar had himself 'elected' after the fact by a sham Zemsky Sobor."
 After the Romanov conspiracy of 1600, Feodor Romanov was forced to become a monk.

 "Boris Godunov has been called one of Russia's greatest rulers," according to Dunning, "The man responsible for the expansion of Russia at the end of the sixteenth century was Boris Godunov."
 Yet in 1592, he had effectively enserfed millions, burdened the populace with heavy taxes, harassed the free cossacks, and in 1597, introduced a slave law converting contract slaves into slaves for life.

-Russia experienced a famine in 1601–1603 after extremely poor harvests, with nighttime temperatures in the summer months often below freezing.
+Between 1601 and 1603, Russia experienced a famine, potentially caused by the eruption of the Peruvian volcano Huaynaputina.
+This led to extremely poor harvests, with nighttime temperatures in the summer months often below freezing.
 Famine enveloped the country in 1602, followed by disease, claiming a third to two thirds of the population.
 Hunger riots, and the Khlopko rebellion of September 1603 also caused social instability.
+It was this famine and its consequences which served to hugely damage the image of Tsar Boris, which was worsened by the fact that the "many people came to view the famine as a clear sign of God's anger with the Russian people and their ruler."